Picture of Kathryn Labelle

 About me

-Dr. Kathryn Labelle is a Full Professor of Indigenous history in North America at the University of Saskatchewan.
-Her research centres on the Wendat/Wyandot/Huron communities with particular interest in settler colonialism, Indigenous identity and the experiences of women from the seventeenth century to the present.
-In addition to publishing articles on Wendat child-rearing, warfare, and leadership, Labelle is the author of the award-winning book Dispersed, But Not Destroyed: A History of the Seventeenth Century Wendat People (UBC Press, 2013).
+Dr. Kathryn Magee Labelle (Dr. Katie) is a Full Professor at the University of Saskatchewan.
+Her research projects centre primarily on the histories of the Wendat/Wyandot(te)/Huron nations, within their historic and current homelands across Turtle Island (North America).
+Of particular interest is the intergenerational effects of early colonial encounters on matricentric societies and their relationship to Indigenous governance, resistance and community-building strategies.
+Her publications include the award-winning book Dispersed, But Not Destroyed: A History of the Seventeenth Century Wendat People (UBC Press, 2013).
 She also co-edited with Thomas Peace From Huronia to Wendakes: Adversity, Migration, and Resilience, 1650-1900 (UO Press, 2016).
-Her most recent publication was done in collaboration with the Wendat/Wandat Women's Advisory Council, entitled: Daughters of Aataentsic: Life Stories from Seven Generations (MQUP, 2021).
+Her most recent publication was done in collaboration with the Wendat/Wandat Women's Advisory Council, entitled: Daughters of Aataentsic: Life Stories. from Seven Generations (MQUP, 2021).

 Publications